 "The downstairs auditorium was a incredible place to experience a movie in.
 Especially in 70mm presentations.
 And then GCC carved that auditorium in a bizarre 60/40 split.
 And never re-sloped the two auditoriums.
 Never forgave GCC."

-After General Cinema headed into bankruptcy, the theatre was operated by AMC as the AMC Avco Cinemas.
+After GCC: When General Cinema headed into bankruptcy, the theatre was operated by AMC as the AMC Avco Cinemas.
 AMC closed the house in December 2011 after they were unable to come to an agreement with the landlord, Avco Corp., about the terms of a new lease.

-iPic filed for Chapter 11 bankruptcy in August 2019.
+The company filed for Chapter 11 bankruptcy in August 2019.
 With many competitors on the scene offering some of the same amenities such as in-theatre dining and reclining seats, the company found $32 tickets an increasingly hard sell.
 Hollywood Reporter and Variety both had the story.
-The theatres will stayed open while the company pursued either a financial reorganization.
-At the time they noted that a sale was also a possibility.
-At the time of the filing, iPic had 123 screens at 16 locations, including the iPic Pasadena.

 Interior views: